 #1 Recommendation – Kestrel Talon Road Bike

-The beast among road bikes, the Kestrel Talon combines an Aerodynamic design (thanks to a carbon fibre frame) and Shimano 105 groupset giving you a ride that is fast, efficient and comfortable.
+The beast among road bikes, the Kestrel Talon combines an Aerodynamic design (thanks to a carbon fiber frame) and Shimano 105 groupset giving you a ride that is fast, efficient and comfortable.

 Let’s talk about that in detail –